weigertlab/spotiflow/README.md

 ### Inference

 The API allows detecting spots in a new image in a few lines of code!
-Please check the [corresponding example notebook](examples/02_inference.ipynb) for a more in-depth explanation/
+Please check the [corresponding example notebook](examples/02_inference.ipynb) and the documentation for a more in-depth explanation.

 ```python
 from spotiflow.model import Spotiflow